 - The product descriptions are written to influence search engines, not the customers, etc

-1) Get emotional about your Product Description Copy
+1) Get emotional about your Product Fashion Description Copy

 2) Write like you’re talking to your ideal customer

-When you write product descriptions to please everyone, you will end-up pleasing no one.
+When you write a clothing page description to please everyone, you will end up pleasing no one.
 Know who your ideal customer is, write to him or her.
-The product descriptions that your customers will read are actually the ones that address them directly and personally.
+The clothing description examples that your customers will read are actually the ones that address them directly and personally.
 Again, imagine they have walked into your physical store and you’re selling them your product face-to-face.

 3) Keep the product title concise

 Use the title to tell your customers in simple words, what is it that you’re selling?
 Use basic words that your target audience will understand.
-Avoid using Jargons in the product name / title as far as possible.
+Avoid Using Jargon in the product name/title as far as possible.
 Don’t call your product something that only you can understand.
-Having said that, you can use fashion lingo in your product descriptions.
+Having said that, you can use fashion lingo in your clothing descriptions.